 A suspicious activity report (SAR) is a report to law enforcement relating to possible money laundering or terrorist financing.
 You are legally required to make a SAR where you find out or come to know or suspect that a person, whether a client or a third party, might be engaged in money laundering or terrorist financing.

-This requirement applies to all persons to whom this policies applies including Principals
+This requirement applies to all persons to whom this policy applies to including all CFOs providing services on behalf of the CFO Centre.

 Failure to make an internal SAR where you know or suspect money laundering or terrorist financing is a criminal offence and may result in a fine or a prison sentence of up to five years.